Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Abstract

 \section{Abstract}

-Galaxy mergers play an important role in many aspects of galaxy evolution, therefore, more accurate merger identifications are paramount for achieving a complete understanding of galaxy evolution.
-As we enter the era of very large imaging surveys, we are able to observe mergers extending to even lower masses and higher redshifts.
-Despite low-mass galaxies being more common, many previous merger identification methods were mostly calibrated for high-mass, local galaxies, which are easier to identify.
+Galaxy mergers play an important role in galaxy evolution.
+Therefore, accurate merger identifications are paramount for achieving a complete understanding of how galaxies evolve.
+As we enter the era of \textbf{large, deep, high-resolution} imaging surveys, we can observe mergers extending to even lower masses and higher redshifts.
+Despite low-mass galaxies being more common, many previous merger identification methods were calibrated for high-mass galaxies which are easier to identify.
 To prepare for upcoming surveys, we train a convolutional neural network (CNN) using mock \HST{} CANDELS images at $z\sim1$ created from the IllustrisTNG50 cosmological simulation.
-We successfully identify galaxy mergers between a wide range of galaxies ($10^8M_\odot < M_\star < 10^{12.5}M_\odot$, and $\mu >1:10$), achieving overall accuracy, purity, and completeness of $\sim73\%$.
-We show, for the first time, that a CNN trained on this diverse set of galaxies is capable of identifying both major and minor mergers, early and late stage mergers, as well as nonmerging galaxies, similar to that of networks trained at lower redshifts and/or higher masses (with accuracies ranging between $66-80\%$).
-We discuss the inherent limits of galaxy merger identification due to orientation angle and explore the confounding variables, such as star formation, to consider when applying to real data.
+We successfully identify galaxy mergers between a wide range of galaxies ($10^8M_\odot < M_\star < 10^{12.5}M_\odot$, and $q\geq1:10$), achieving overall accuracy, purity, and completeness of \textbf{$\sim65\%$}.
+We show, for the first time, that a CNN trained on this diverse set of galaxies is capable of identifying major mergers, \textbf{especially at early stages (74\% accuracy)}, similar to that of networks trained at lower redshifts and/or higher masses (with accuracies between $66-80\%$).
+We discuss the inherent limits of galaxy merger identification due to orientation angle, finding \textbf{98\% of mergers are correctly identified from at least one angle, and 61\% from the majority of angles.} \textbf{We additionally} explore the confounding variables, such as star formation, to consider when applying to real data.
 This network enables the exploration of the impact of previously overlooked mergers of high mass ratio and low stellar masses on galaxy evolution in CANDELS, and can be expanded to surveys from \jwst{}, Rubin, \nancy{}, and \textit{Euclid}.

 \keywords{galaxy evolution --- galaxy mergers}